adaltas/node-csv/README.md

 Part of the [CSV module](https://github.com/wdavidw/node-csv), this project is a parser converting CSV text input into arrays or objects.
-It implements the Node.js [stream.Transform`API](http://nodejs.org/api/stream.html#stream_class_stream_transform).
-It also provides a simple callback-base API for convenience.
+It implements the Node.js [`stream.Transform` API][stream_transform].
+It also provides a simple callback-based API for convenience.
 It is both extremely easy to use and powerful.
 It was first released in 2010 and is used against big data sets by a large community.

 [The full documentation of the CSV parser is available here](http://www.adaltas.com/projects/node-csv/).